davidmfoley/intersection-algorithms/README.md

   ruby intersection_test.rb
 ```

-Note that the test for duplicates is expcted to fail with some of the algorithms.
+Note that the test for duplicates is expected to fail with some of the algorithms.

 ### run the "thunderdome" which runs a degenerate case against all of the algorithms until only one survives.